We all have goals in life that we want to achieve, but sometimes it’s hard to know if you’re on the right path.

 - Ask friends and family members to read some of my posts so that they can give me feedback on what they think would make them even better.

-- Search online for free courses related to writing academically.
+- Search online for free courses related to academic writing.
 Apply for them if available at the University of Waterloo.

 - Practice writing more often to get better at it.
 Ask a friend or family member for help/feedback if necessary.